cyrden/master_thesis/doc/developer/workflow.rst

 MemorySanitizer
-   Similar to AddressSanitizer, this tool provides runtime instrumentation for detecting use of uninitialized heap memory.
+   Similar to AddressSanitizer, this tool provides runtime instrumentation for detecting use of uninitialized shared_heap memory.
 Testing your own code with this tool before submission is encouraged.
 You can enable it by passing::

       --enable-memory-sanitizer